ArnavAgr/PlacePro/README.md

 ## Troubleshooting
 - **"Unknown argument" error**: Run `npx prisma generate` in the backend folder.
 - **Port already in use**: If port 4000 or 5173 is busy, the app will try the next available port.
 Check the terminal output.

+## To open Prisma Studio

+- Navigate to backend folder and run `npx prisma studio`